 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Mark Sugi's current disclosures

 The uterus has an inverted pear shape.
-In the adult, it measures about 7.5 cm in length, 5 cm wide at its upper part, and nearly 2.5 cm in thickness.
+It measures about 7.5 cm in length, 5 cm wide at its upper part, and nearly 2.5 cm in thickness in adults.
 It weighs approximately 30-40 grams.

 The body gradually narrows from the fundus to the isthmus.
 The cavity of the body is a mere slit, flattened anteroposteriorly.
 It is triangular in shape:

 the base being formed by the internal surface of the fundus between the orifices of the uterine tubes